 TechCrunch will select judges.
 They will be noted entrepreneurs, investors and technologists with experience relevant to the category.
 A TechCrunch editor will moderate the judging, and cast the tie-breaker ballot, if needed.

 Each company will have six minutes to present.
 The judges will have six minutes to ask questions.
 Live demos are required.
 If selected for the final round, each company will present the same 6 minute presentation to a new set of judges followed by a Q & A.

 One overall winner will be chosen.
-The judges are looking for the company most likely to produce an exit or IPO.
+The judges are looking for the company most likely to produce an exit (acquisition or IPO) or the largest impact.

 Yes, in-person training and rehearsal sessions will be required, as well as in-person rehearsal in the days preceding the event.